 Ultimately, each individual student is in charge of his or her own academic destiny; ACE however, is there to partner with students to help them reach their goals.
-ACE tutoring for Middle School is Tuesday and Thursday 3:45-4:30 in the ACE room.

 Class Scheduling

 In the spring of each year students will be scheduled into appropriate classes and asked to choose a Fine Art and also select other Electives.